fernandocchaves/tabtalk-recorder-extension/README.md

 2. Click the **transcribe** button on any recording
 3. Copy or download your transcription

+**For Long Recordings:**
+- **Live recordings**: Automatically saved in 60-second chunks, then grouped into 5-minute segments for transcription
+- **Uploaded files**: Transcribed as single file (Gemini handles files up to ~2 hours well)
+- 4-second delays between segment requests keep you under Gemini's 15 requests/minute limit
+- Progress displayed as percentage for chunked transcriptions (e.g., "Transcribing segment 5/24...
+21%")
+- If chunked transcription fails, use the **Resume Transcription** button to continue from where it stopped
+- For a 2-hour live recording: 24 segments × 4 seconds = ~2 minutes total transcription time

 ### AI Post-Processing

 1. After transcribing, click **AI Process** in the transcription section